Learn about smart alarms systems with our guide.

 - Automatic fire alarm systems are activated through fire detectors, such as smoke or heat sensors.
 Manual fire alarms are activated with manual call points or pull stations.
 There is no reason for a fire alarm system to exclude one or the other.
-Both can be included in the same system.
+You can include both in the same system.

-- Conventional fire alarms work as one unit and cannot pinpoint the exact area of activation unless inspected.
-Addressable fire alarms have a specially dedicated address for each fire alarm detector that is connected to the control panel, for easier identification of the source of the danger.
+- Conventional fire alarms work as one unit, and are unable to pinpoint the exact area of activation unless inspected.
+Addressable fire alarms have a specially dedicated address for each fire alarm detector connected to the control panel for easier identification of the danger source.

 - One-stage fire alarm systems warn everyone in the building that a sensor has been activated.
-Two-stage fire alarm systems warn only certain people who are authorized to take appropriate action before the second stage.
-This system is designed to serve large public areas (for example, healthcare facilities) to prevent panic and inadequate frightful response.
+Two-stage fire alarm systems warn only certain authorized people to take appropriate action before the second stage.
+This system is designed to serve large public areas, like healthcare facilities, to prevent panic and inadequate response due to fear.

 A conventional fire alarm system consists of the following devices:

 Wireless fire alarm systems do not use any wiring between the fire control panel and the other devices.
 Most fire alarms used today are wireless.
 The advanced ones use smart technology and can be integrated with various software applications.